 Assigning a Shared ActiveWords file using the Settings dialog:

 That’s it!
-The contents of the Shared ActiveWords file will be instantly and silently inserted into the users ActiveWords data file, and is immediately available.
+The contents of the Shared ActiveWords file will be silently inserted into the users ActiveWords data file, and is immediately available.

 Editing a Shared ActiveWords File